beginner-jhj/breeze-store/README.md

-# breeze-state - A Tiny State Management Library
+# nabi-state - A Tiny State Management Library

-breeze-state is a lightweight and intuitive state management library for JavaScript.
-It provides a simple API to manage and update application state seamlessly without the complexity of large frameworks.
+nabi-state is a lightweight and intuitive state management library for JavaScript.

 ---